-T’anta Wawa (Baby Breads) are one of these delicious offerings that are usually prepared.
+T’anta Wawa (Baby Breads) is one of these delicious offerings that are usually prepared.
 In the Andean tradition, these colorful breads are given to all boys and girls, baby-shaped bread to girls and horse-shaped bread to boys.
-They’re also given to all people you appreciate, as an expression of affection and friendship.
+They’re also given to all people you appreciate as an expression of affection and friendship.

-The horse bread and t’anta wawa include a type of doll with miniature faces or masks, prepared from flour, butter, and eggs, and topped with candies and chocolates.
-Wawa breads are walt’ado infants (babies rigorously wrapped in blankets), a very popular Andean habit, and horse breads are in the shape of a horse, an animal established in the colony and currently one of the principal modes of transportation in the Andean settlements.
+The horse bread and t’anta wawa include a type of doll with miniature faces or masks prepared from flour, butter, and eggs and topped with candies and chocolates.
+Wawa bread is walt’ado infants (babies rigorously wrapped in blankets), a very popular Andean habit, and horse bread is in the shape of a horse, an animal established in the colony and currently one of the principal modes of transportation in the Andean settlements.

 Andean Cosmogony on the Day of the Dead

-In Andean tradition, death represents the continuation of life, and one method of bonding to the dead is through offerings, with the t’anta wawa being one of the offerings that’s still made today to those who are no longer with us.
+In Andean tradition, death represents the continuation of life, and one method of bonding to the dead is through offerings, with the t’anta wawa being one of the offerings that are still made today to those who are no longer with us.